WeAreSnook/developer-manual/workflow/branches.md

 # Branches

+## Use main as your base branch

+As the Internet Engineering Task Force (IETF) outline, master-slave naming conventions are outdated and oppressive language.

+When you create repositories from Snook's Github UI, the base branch will default to `main`.
+However when you you create a new git repo locally, git (usually) defaults to naming the main branch as `master`.

+> Run `git config --global init.defaultBranch main` to always set your base git branch to main.

+## How to work with branches

 Branches are _yours_.
 You can do what you like to them – including [force pushing](https://git-scm.com/docs/git-push#git-push---force-with-leaseltrefnamegt) unless you've agreed with someone else that you won't.

 This makes it easy to help your fellow developers by [rewriting](http://git-scm.com/book/en/Git-Tools-Rewriting-History) your commits regularly so that they make logical sense.
 You can use `git rebase --interactive` to do this.